inexorgame-obsolete/deprecated-cube-engine-inexor/inexor/readme.md

 **util** – Utilities module: Small functions, little helpers that fit nowhere else.

-**net** – Network library module and abstraction for message based connections.
-Note that this does NOT contain ENet or the actual ingame network stuff, but a generic library that is already used by the RPC module.
-The build config pulls asio.

 **rpc** – Implementation for the Inexor RPC server and the protoc files that describes the RPC protocol.
 The build